 The unrandart Hat of the High Council increases failure by 7% rather than 4%.

 The Sap Magic status has a 50% chance to increase your spell failure rates by 12% each time you cast a spell.
 This maxes out at a penalty of 36%.

 Finally (phew!) spellcasting success boosts from items and other sources are applied.
 Note that these are actually calculated as a reduction in the fail chance, so in the table below, a low number is better.

-- Vehumet knocks 1/3 off the fail chance for Conjurations and Summonings for disciples in good standing (piety over 50).
+- Vehumet knocks 1/3 off the fail chance for Conjurations for disciples in good standing (piety over 70).

 - Rings of wizardry and staves of wizardry give some assistance, given by their "Wizardry" bonus in that column, but they suffer from decreasing cumulative effects.
-Look up the combination of Rings and Staves you have in the table below.
 Other spell enhancers, such as rings of fire/ice or staves of various kinds, do not affect spell success chances, only their power.
-Wizardry is determined using this formula:
+Wizardry effect is determined using this formula:

-Note that there is an absolute limit of 50% for the effect of all enhancers.
+Note that there is an hard cap of 50% for the effect of all enhancers.
 For Vehumet worshippers, one wizardry bonus brings a character to the 50% limit, eliminating the need for multiple Wizardry effects..

 The final step

 The number we have obtained isn't the final chance of failure.
 The game doesn't compare that number with a random number between 0 and 99, but with the sum of three numbers divided by three.

 (1d101 + 1d101 + 1d100 - 3)/3 < fail chance